Pupillometry

 Pupillometry, the measurement of pupil size and reactivity, is a key part of the clinical neurological exam for patients with a wide variety of neurological injuries.
 It is also used in psychology.

 Pupillometry in critical care

 For more than 100 years, clinicians have evaluated the pupils of patients with suspected or known brain injury or impaired consciousness to monitor neurological status and trends, checking for pupil size and reactivity to light.
-In fact, before the advent of electricity, doctors checked a patient’s reaction to light using a candle.
+In fact, before the advent of electricity, doctors checked a patient's reaction to light using a candle.

 Today, clinicians routinely evaluate pupils as a component of the neurological examination and monitoring of critically ill patients, including patients with traumatic brain injury and stroke.
-In 2019, the first smartphone based pupillometer was released as an accurate and economical way to objectively determine pupil size and dynamic response.
+In 2016, Couret et Al. showed that "Standard practice in pupillary monitoring yields inaccurate data that Automated quantitative pupillometry is a more reliable method with which to collect pupillary measurements at the bedside.
+In 2019, the first smartphone based pupillometer was released as an accurate and economical way to determine pupil size and dynamic response objectively.
+However, another study has shown the necessary use of an opaque eyecup as pupillary light reflex is affected by ambient light.
+It is important to mention that certain pupillometers and all smartphones do not have this particular feature.

 Patient care and outcome

 Numerous studies have shown the importance of pupil evaluation in the clinical setting, and pupillary information is used extensively in patient management and as an indication for possible medical intervention.

 Patients who undergo prompt intervention after a new finding of pupil abnormality have a better chance of recovery.

 Alterations of the pupil light reflex, size of the pupil, and anisocoria (unequal pupils) are correlated with outcomes of patients with traumatic brain injury.
 Blood flow imaging has shown that pupil changes are highly correlated with brainstem oxygenation and perfusion, and anisocoria can be an indicator of a pathological process or neurological dysfunction.

 Investigators have used pupil size and reactivity as fundamental parameters of outcome predictive models in conjunction with other clinical information such as age, mechanism of injury, and Glasgow Coma Scale, and have correlated the models with the presence and location of intracranial mass lesions.

 The National Institutes of Health Stroke Scale (NIHSS) uses pupillary response as a systematic assessment tool to provide a quantitative measure of stroke-related neurologic deficit and to evaluate acuity of stroke patients, determine appropriate treatment, and predict patient outcome.